hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

     * `f(x)=max(0,x)`, f(x)= x if x>= 0, f(x)=0 if x<0
     * non-linear
     * The main advantage of using the ReLU function over other activation functions is that <b>it does not activate all the neurons at the same time</b>.
+    * More computationally efficient to compute than Sigmoid like functions since Relu just needs to pick max(0,𝑥) and not perform expensive exponential operations as in Sigmoids.
+In practice, networks with Relu tend to show better convergence performance than sigmoid.
     * But the gradient is 0 for x<0, which made the neurons die for activations in that region.
-Because it's not learning but x is always negative, so it's never learn
+Because it's not learning but x is always negative, so it's never learn.
     * ReLU function should <b>only be used in the hidden layers</b>
   * <b>Leaky ReLU</b>
     * f(x)=ax if x<0, f(x)=x if x>=0